DeloitteAU/dd-breakpoint-container/README.md

 <BrowserContainer/>
 ```

-This is optional, but recommended.
-It emulates media queries by acting as a wrapper for your app.
-It enables standalone usage of the `<Breakpoint/>` component, as well as the `bp()` SCSS mixin.
+**Don't skip this step!** Here's why this is important:

+- Provides backwards-compatibility for media-query like functionality in your CSS (via the legacy `bp()` mixin/function)
+- Contains the `AppBreakpoint` React Context Provider, which makes your app's overall size/breakpoint available to your components
+- Allows `<Breakpoint/>` modules to be used anywhere within your app, not just within a `<BreakpointContainer/>`
+- If you're using `customBreakpoints`, you can set it once on `<BrowserContainer/>` instead on each and every `<BreakpointContainer/>`

 (Also, it doesn't matter if your app isn't fullscreen, the net result is the same).

 ### 2. Use `<BreakpointContainer/>` in your components